dimakuz/VSSIM-1/doc/hw2.md

 * Negligibly lower write amplification
 * Somewhat higher average latency

-Our hypothesis behind this result is that write amplification is lower because the last occurence of garbage collection cleans less blocks (comparing absolute numbers of GC-related writes shows *very*? only couple of blocks worth of writes).
+Our hypothesis behind this result is that write amplification is lower because the last occurence of garbage collection cleans less blocks (comparing absolute numbers of GC-related writes shows only couple of blocks worth of writes).
 As for the latency, we think that it has to do with a lot more writes invoking GC cycle that adds additional latency cost.
-(FIXME)

 |  Provisioning % | Write Amplification | Latency  |